 After a period in which the damaging effects of world hunger have been declining every year, the hunger epidemic is now gradually getting worse.

-The scale of global hunger is expected to worsen in 2021.
+The scale of global hunger is expected to worsen for years to come.
 If the number of hungry people around the world continues to grow, global hunger could reach staggering heights over the next decade.

 Access to food sources is a direct contributor to hunger and nourishment.

 Unsurprisingly, with world hunger an increasingly significant problem, the same upward trend can be seen in food insecurity data.

 Fewer people have access to quality food, and therefore fewer people can eat food that is nutritious enough to sustain a healthy and active lifestyle.

 This trend looks set to continue throughout the next few years.

 One could be forgiven for thinking that the increasing severity of the global hunger crisis is down to a lack of support from developed nations.